Discovering...

 Key Species

-These six species represent Morocco's most sought-after birds, from critically endangered icons to colorful North African endemics.
+These six species represent Morocco's most sought-after birds, from a critically endangered icon to colorful North African endemics that draw birders from around the world.

 Geronticus eremita